Skip to content

 Soot becomes permanently bonded to surfaces within days.
 Smoke odor sinks into porous materials.
 Call Patriot Building Solutions the moment the fire is out and the site is cleared.

-Patriot Building Solutions provides fire and smoke damage restoration across the Twin Cities metro.
+Patriot Building Solutions provides fire damage restoration across the Inver Grove Heights area.
 Based in Inver Grove Heights, MN.
-Explore related services: all restoration, water damage, storm damage, commercial restoration, mold remediation.
+Explore related services: all restoration, smoke restoration, water damage, storm damage, commercial restoration, mold remediation.
 Contact us or visit the photo gallery.